vanthonguyen/treelogdefectsegmentation/README.md

 #Introduction
-Source code of the paper "Segmentation of defects on log surface from terrestrial Lidar data"
+Source code of the paper ICPR 2016 "Segmentation of defects on log surface from terrestrial Lidar data"
 #Online demo
 You can test the program [online] (http://ipol-geometry.loria.fr/~kerautre/ipol_demo/TDD_IPOLDemo/)